-The 60th Itabashi Fireworks Festival is always a good show.
-Roughly 12,000 fireworks are expected to go off this year — and there should be some colorful character and flower shapes in the mix.
+The Itabashi Fireworks Festival is always a good show.
+Roughly 13,000 fireworks are expected to go off this year — and there should be some colorful characters and flower shapes in the mix.

 The event goes on for an hour and 30 minutes.
 There are reserved seats and general sitting areas at the venue.